 The word “cyclic” means: revolving or recurring in cycles.
 "Cyclic" reminds audiences that every form of story starts with a beginning, moves toward a middle and culminates with an ending.
 “Sĭk'lĭk” is the phonetic spelling of the word "cyclic."
 “Sĭk'lĭk” is also an abbreviation for the words “sick lyric."
 The purpose of Sĭk'lĭk is to provide a medium for students to exercise their creativity by targeting an issue of substance through rhyme or lyrics.

-Impossible Possibilities has teamed up with the Fort Worth National Poetry Slam Team and the TCU Neeley Fellows for its 2nd Annual Youth Poetry Slam and Writing Workshop scheduled for Oct.
-27, 2012.
-The event is open to junior high and high school students attending schools in Tarrant and Dallas counties.
+Impossible Possibilities has once again teamed up with the Fort Worth National Poetry Slam Team for its 3rd Annual Youth Poetry Slam and Writing Workshop scheduled for Nov.
+9, 2013.
+The event is open to middle and high school students attending schools in Tarrant and Dallas counties.

 Are you up to the challenge?

-2nd Annual Sik'lik Youth Poetry Slam
+3rd Annual Sik'lik Youth Poetry Slam

-Impossible Possibilities hosted its 3rd Annual Sik’lik Youth Poetry Slam at Texas Christian University’s (TCU) Moudy Auditorium on Oct.
-27, 2012.
+Impossible Possibilities hosted its 3rd Annual Sik’lik Youth Poetry Slam at Texas Christian University’s Moudy Auditorium on Nov.
+9, 2013.

 Impossible Possibilities is a 501(c)(3) public nonprofit organizations based out of the Dallas-Fort Worth area providing education initiatives locally and abroad.

-Top 3 High School Finalists
+High School Finalists

 Deion Hightower (Eastern Hills High School)

-Top 3 Junior High Finalists
+Junior High Finalists

-Rileigh Simmons (Shirley Hall Middle School)
+Tayva Wilson (Shirley Hall Middle School)